 Today, English is one of the most common languages in the world, spoken by around 1.5 billion people globally.
-It is an official language of many countries, including the United Kingdom, United States, Canada, Australia, and New Zealand.
+It is the official language of many countries, including the United Kingdom, the United States, Canada, Australia, and New Zealand.

 English is also the lingua franca of international business and academia and is one of the six official languages of the United Nations.

 Despite its widespread use, English is not without its challenges.
 Because it has borrowed words from so many other languages, it can be difficult to know how to spell or pronounce certain words.
 And, because there are so many different dialects of English, it can be hard to understand someone from a different region.

 But, overall, English is a rich and flexible language that has adapted to the needs of a rapidly changing world.
 It is truly a global, dominant language – and one that shows no signs of slowing down.
 Join us as we guide you through the history of the English language.

 What Is the English Language, and Where Did It Come From?

 The English language is a West Germanic language that originated in England.
 It is the third most spoken language in the world after Mandarin Chinese and Spanish.
 English has been influenced by a number of other languages over the centuries, including Old Norse, Latin, French, and Dutch.